Behind all this is researched knowledge and years of pioneering work in Finland

 A strength spotter learns to identify character strengths, consciously bring them to life, and harness them to help in action in new situations.
 Strength spotter’s first step is to learn the strength language.
 Learning the words to describe different skills related to character makes identification of concrete actions related to them possible, and building the ‘strength muscles’ becomes conscious.
 A child who dares to taste a new dish will not only grow his variety for different flavors, but also his bravery.
 A young person who shuts down his mobile phone not only saves the battery of his phone, but also learns the basics of the ability to regulate their own behavior in the future.

-See the Good!
-Activity Cards
+Check out See the Good!

 We wanted positive pedagogy to become a new approach in the educational world, and our research showed that we were on the right track.
 Systematic teaching, researching and documenting of strengths excited our colleagues as well, and we soon got great teachers to join us on the path to develop further the inspiring, positive method.